udnie/dots/README.md

 | LineItem  | grid   | -33.0 as a group |
 | BkgItem   | bkg | -99.0 decreasing by -1.0 |

-The .011 value for PixItems is abitrary and could change.
+***The .011 value for PixItems is arbitrary and could change.

+The star in scrollPanel isn't currently designed to be dragged to the canvas, without it though, none of this would exist.

 ## Requirements
-* pyqt5
+* PyQt5
 * functools
 * PyPubSub - only for testing
 * Any program that can create transparent pngs

 ## Lastly

+Here's a link to a short video that illustrates the features of this app. <https://youtu.be/rd4LtR88UjE>

+My background combines degrees in fine arts, photography and ceramics, work as a graphics artist and layout artist, teaching, mail order rubber stamps, and a 21 year career as a business application programmer.
+All procedural code and other than Fortran, languages you probably never heard of.

 This is my first pyqt app and it wouldn't have been possible without Stack OverFlow and Google Search.
 I can say pretty much the same about the Java version as well.

-My background combines degrees in fine arts, photography and ceramics, work as a graphics artist and layout artist, teaching, mail order rubber stamps, and a 21 year career as a business application programmer.
-All procedural code and other than Fortran, languages you probably never heard of, BB3 as an example.
+Hope you enjoy it.